Psychological stress: Measurement

+There are multiple approaches to the assessment of psychological stress, including questionnaires, biosignal measurements, and bioanalytical sample assays.
+While questionnaires depend on people answering the items in a way that can be influenced, biosignal measurements and bioanalytical sample assays focus on autonomic physiological processes that usually cannot be consciously influenced.
 Modern people may attempt to self-assess their own "stress-level"; third parties (sometimes clinicians) may also provide qualitative evaluations.
 Quantitative approaches such as Galvanic Skin Response or other measurements giving results which may correlate with perceived psychological stress include testing for one or more of the several stress hormones, for cardiovascular responses, or for immune response.
 There are some valid questionnaires to assess stress level such as, Higher Education Stress Inventory (HESI) is a valid questionnaire used in many communities for assessment the stress level of college students.

 There are many (psycho-)physiological measurement methods that correlate more or less well with psychological stress (mental or emotional) and are thus used as a possible indicator.

 In the physiological domain of oculomotor function alone, several physiological responses are suspected to detect different stress situations in a person-specific and objective manner (not by means of a survey).
 For example, via eye movement and gaze behavior, via pupil behavior and via eyelid blink behavior (Blinking).